Table of Contents

 - Chronic hepatic porphyria

 Clinical manifestations vary according to the level of metabolism affected.
-If enzyme defects are at the initial stage of the metabolism, then the neurological region is mainly affected.
-If defects occur there at the final stages, then cutaneous involvement is there.
+If enzyme defects are at the initial stage of metabolism, then the neurologic region is mainly affected.
+If defects occur at the final stages, then cutaneous involvement is present.

 Some common signs and symptoms of porphyria are as follows:

-- Acute colicky abdominal pain in the left lower abdomen which lasts for hours to days.
+- Acute colicky abdominal pain in the left lower abdomen that lasts for hours to days.
 The pain is rarely accompanied by fever, leukocytosis, or peritonitis.
-There is a considerable discrepancy between a patient’s clinical presentation of pain and objective findings.
+There can be considerable discrepancy between a patient’s clinical presentation of pain and objective findings.